-From each of ten tagged mulberry plants three leaves viz., top, middle and bottom were selected and observed for spiralling whitefly.
+From each of ten tagged mulberry plants three leaves viz., top, middle and bottom were selected and observed for spiralling whitefly adult? population.
 The number of flies and eggs in each leaf were counted.
 Based on the density of flies and eggs, the infestation was considered as moderate, mild and severe.

 Number of affected leaves